sachinchoolur/lightGallery/site/content/demos/methods.md

 toc: true
 ---

-Let's see how we integrate custom next and previous buttons instead of in-build buttons using lightGallery methods.
+Let's see how we integrate custom next and previous buttons instead of built-in buttons using lightGallery methods.

 #### Demo